Pavel-Kadanka/grantpneu.cz/README.md

 - Open Graph tags
 - Canonical URLs

-## Contributing

-If you'd like to contribute, please fork the repository and create a pull request.
-You can also simply open an issue with the tag "enhancement".

 ## License

 All rights reserved.
 Unauthorized copying, distribution, or modification of this project is strictly prohibited.